 "I know you'll be thinking that I left you, but it's not true.
 All you have to do is remember Firefly Lane, and you'll find me.
 There will always be a TullyandKate," Kate writes in an emotional note left for Tully before she died.

 And if you're wondering about a potential Firefly Lane season 3, we've also got some sad news—there won't be a third season, as the second part of season 2 will be the very last episodes of the drama.

-The first part of Firefly Lane season 2 is streaming now on Netflix.
+Firefly Lane season 2 is streaming now in full on Netflix.

 Christina Izzo is the Deputy Editor of My Imperfect Life.

 More generally, she is a writer-editor covering food and drink, travel, lifestyle and culture in New York City.
 She was previously the Features Editor at Rachael Ray In Season and Reveal, as well as the Food & Drink Editor and chief restaurant critic at Time Out New York.

 When she’s not doing all that, she can probably be found eating cheese somewhere.